Skip to contents

 global_var_samples[i+1] <- sample_sigma2_one_iteration(

-outcome, rng, nu, lambda
+outcome, forest_dataset, rng, nu, lambda

 )